Skip to main content

 whisper_cpp (Local)

-• whipser_cpp can be accelerated via CoreML on macOS, achieving faster inference speeds
+• whisper_cpp can be accelerated through CoreML on macOS for faster inference speed

 • When running on CPU or NVIDIA GPU, performance may not be as good as Faster-Whisper